Quesnel Forks: History

 Quesnel Forks was founded in 1860 and was a major supply center for the Cariboo Gold Rush.
 Between 1860 and 1862 it catered to 2,000 or more transient miners annually and a resident population of approximately 100.
 When gold was discovered on Antler, Lightning and Williams Creek, on the north side of the Snowshoe Plateau, prospectors and packers continued to use the route via Quesnel Forks until a decent trail system was established via the Quesnel and the Cottonwood rivers.
 The Quesnel Forks Bridge (initially a toll bridge) provided the only access to the village and the mining regions of Keithley Creek and the Snowshoe Plateau until the 1920s.
 However, when the Cariboo Wagon Road was completed in 1865, Quesnel Forks was bypassed and Barkerville became the major center of gold mining activity.

 By the mid-1870s most of the population had left, but a small, stable group of Chinese miners and merchants remained in Quesnel Forks which supported a widely dispersed mining community.
-Many of these people came from the Four Counties region of Kwangtung Province, South China.
+Many of these people came from the Four Counties region of Guangdong Province, South China.
 Following completion of the Canadian Pacific Railway through Ashcroft in 1885 their population increased when discharged Chinese railroad labourers sought to make a living from gold mining.
 They were supported by a branch of the Chee Kung Tong Association who erected a two-storey building in the village.
 During that period the region contained the third largest group of Chinese residents after Victoria and Nanaimo.
 The CPR also facilitated a hydraulic mining boom in the Cariboo, delivering large mining equipment such as water canon and metal for pipes to Ashcroft.
 From there, ox teams and stage coaches transported equipment and mining speculators up the Cariboo Road to The Forks.
 The Bullion Pit mine nearby produced $1,233,936 (1900 dollar value) over eleven years and attracted large numbers of itinerant men who placed heavy demands on the resources of the village.
 The horse trail to the Cariboo Road was widened into a wagon road and the Quesnel Forks Bridge strengthened to accommodate heavy wagons in 1895.
 In that same year a new jail was built at the rear of the Government Agent's house (shown at the head of the bridge in the above photo which should be dated 1899) and the land around these buildings kept vacant in case of fire.
 The town was not abandoned until the 1950s.